SachinPrasanth777/RetailSense/README.md

 <h1 align="center" id="title">RetailSense</h1>

-<p id="description">"RetailSense" leverages cutting-edge computer vision tech to enhance in-store retail.
+<p id="description">Welcome to the RetailSense repository!
+This is a software built using the leveraging camera technology for enhanced in-store retail analytics.
 Using the YOLO algorithm it tracks customer movements assesses crowd density and evaluates product interest.
 Each section is a designated ROI for targeted analysis.
 Data collected optimizes product placement offering invaluable insights for marketing teams.</p>

 <h2>🛠️ Installation Steps:</h2>